 The CQC registers, monitors, inspects and rates service providers to ensure they are meeting quality and safety standards.

-MMP is part of the C-Card Scheme.
-The Lincolnshire C-Card Scheme provides free condoms, lube and sexual health information to young people aged 13 – 19 years old.
+Register in complete confidence with this service and receive free condoms, lube and sexual health information for young people aged 13 – 19 years old.

 We also provide Chlamydia Screening Tests, please ask at reception if this would benefit you.